-Administration of theophylline shortly before halothane anaesthesia may result in arrythmogenic effects.
+Administration of theophylline shortly before halothane anaesthesia may result in arrhythmogenic effects.

 Overdose (symptoms, emergency procedures, antidotes), if necessary

 There is no specific treatment for theophylline overdose in the dog.
-The condition should be treated symptomatically for emetics, oral activated charcoal or anti-convulsive drugs as necessary.
+The condition should be treated symptomatically with emetics, oral activated charcoal or anti-convulsive drugs as necessary.